The PAU Survey: galaxy stellar population properties estimates with narrowband data: Stellar population properties

 \subsection{SED fitting with CIGALE}

-In Fig. \ref{fig:cigale_on_obs} we show the distributions of the inferred physical properties obtained with \cigale on our catalogue of 25\,491 galaxies in the COSMOS field.
-The blue contours and histograms show the distributions resulting from running the SED fitting routine on the combined PAUS (narrow-band) and CFHTLS (broad-band) dataset, while the red contours were determined by using the broad-band $ugriz$ data alone.
+In Fig. \ref{fig:cigale_on_obs}, we show the distributions of the inferred physical properties obtained with \cigale on our catalogue of 25\,491 galaxies in the COSMOS field.
+The blue contours and histograms show the distributions resulting from running the SED fitting routine on the combined PAUS (narrowband) and CFHTLS (broadband) dataset, while the red contours were determined by using the broadband $ugriz$ data alone.

-We first note that the stellar mass, which usually represents the most robust property inferred by SED fitting, is similarly constrained by either only the broad-bands or the combination of narrow-bands and broad-band data.
-The other properties, especially metallicity and dust component optical depths, show that with the addition of narrow-bands we can capture a broader range of physical values with respect to the sole use of broad-bands.
+We first note that the stellar mass, which usually represents the most robust property inferred by SED fitting, is similarly constrained by either using only the broadband or the combination of narrowband and broadband data.
+The other properties, especially metallicity and dust component optical depths, show that with the addition of the narrowband, we can capture a broader range of physical values with respect to the sole use of the broadband.
 Since these physical properties are strongly correlated to distinct spectral features, the net effect of an increased photometric resolution manifests in the form of a more diverse distribution.
-Broad-band filters alone tend to estimate metallicities that only slightly differ from $Z_*=Z_\odot$, as well as ages towards the high-end tail of the mass-weighted age distribution and low optical depths $\hat{\tau}_{\lambda, 2;1}$ of the dust attenuation model.
-This can be interpreted as a result of the large impact of the prior choice and size on these parameters in the broad-band only case, resulting in a narrower posterior.
+Broadband filters alone tend to estimate metallicities that only slightly differ from $Z_*=Z_\odot$, as well as ages towards the high-end tail of the mass-weighted age distribution and low optical depths $\hat{\tau}_{\lambda, 2;1}$ of the dust attenuation model.
+This can be interpreted as a result of the large impact of the prior choice and size on these parameters in the broadband-only case, resulting in a narrower posterior.